RobertMalina/WorkshopManager.js/README.md

 # Workshop Manager System, Server application (backend)
 Workshop Manager system consists of three layers:
 - Relational database, I use MSSQL database instance, mounted on SQL Server 2017
-- <b>Node.js service - and that is project covered by this repository</b>
+- <b>Node.js service - and that is project covered by this repository and this readme</b>
 - Client application - which purposes as user web interface, take a look at my repo: https://github.com/RobertMalina/WorkshopManagerClient.angular - where Angular 9 based application is stored

 ## WorkshopManagerServer features
 Following parts can be separated in serverside:
-- <b>Communication layer</b> - like for example in ASP.NET MVC app, there is controller's layer which purposes as remote communication interface.
+- <b>Communication layer</b> - like for example in ASP.NET MVC app, sever code implements controller's layer which purposes as remote communication interface.
 Due to use of Express.js features, api endpoints are registered with particullar, informative routes.
 I decided to separate controllers by it's model-specfic domain: e.g. I implemented OrdersController to reveal api points which enables paginated fetching of orders and registration of new order (and others).

 here is an example code of controller's "class" (OrderController), note that I have implemented some base "class" and "Action" type (imported at the top of the script):